LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Experiments

 \subsection{Experimental Setup}

 All algorithms are implemented in C++ using the Robot Operating System (ROS) \cite{ros}.
-To evaluate the performance of the proposed multi-session map merging framework, we conduct experiments on several datasets, including the publicly available S3E \cite{s3e}, GEODE \cite{geode}, MARS-LVIG \cite{lvig}, R$^3$LIVE \cite{r3live} dataset, as well as a self-collected dataset.
-The GEODE, MARS-LVIG and R$^3$LIVE datasets are segmented into multiple sessions with overlapping areas, but the starting point of each part is different and the relative transformation is unknown.
+To evaluate the performance of LEMON-Mapping, we conduct experiments on several datasets, including the publicly available S3E \cite{s3e}, GEODE \cite{geode}, MARS-LVIG \cite{lvig}, R$^3$LIVE \cite{r3live} dataset, as well as a self-collected dataset.
+The GEODE, MARS-LVIG and R$^3$LIVE datasets are segmented into multiple sessions with overlap, but the starting point of each part is different and the relative transformation is unknown.
 The parameters of our self-collected dataset and the public datasets are shown in Table \ref{table:selfdataset} and Table \ref{table:opendataset}, respectively.
 For all public datasets, initial odometry is obtained using the LiDAR-Inertial-Odometry method recommended by the respective dataset, while the initial odometry for our own dataset is generated using FAST-LIO2 \cite{fastlio2}.

-We first evaluate our proposed spatial bundle adjustment by comparing it with the conventional LiDAR-based bundle adjustment methods BALM2 \cite{balm2} and HBA \cite{hba} (Section \ref{subsection:singlerobotstudy}).
-Next, we assess the localization performance of our complete multi-session merging framework against DCL-SLAM \cite{dclslam} and LAMM \cite{LAMM} (Section \ref{subsection:comparestudy}).
-Moreover, the mapping quality evaluation is detailed in \ref{subsection:mapping quality}.
-An ablation study is then conducted to analyze the contributions of individual components within our framework (Section \ref{subsection:ablationstudy}).
-Finally, we test the scalability of our method in handling a large number of sessions (Section \ref{subsection:scalabilitystdudy}).
+The evaluation is structured as follows.
+We first compare our proposed spatial BA against two state-of-the-art baselines, BALM2 \cite{balm2} and HBA \cite{hba}, in Section \ref{subsection:singlerobotstudy}.
+To assess full-system localization performance, we benchmark our framework against DCL-SLAM \cite{dclslam} and LAMM \cite{LAMM} in Section \ref{subsection:comparestudy}.
+Mapping quality and loop closure processing are then thoroughly evaluated in Sections \ref{subsection:mapping quality} and \ref{subsection:loopstudy}, respectively.
+Furthermore, an ablation study is conducted in Section \ref{subsection:ablationstudy} to dissect the individual contributions of key components.
+We also investigate the scalability of our approach under an increasing number of sessions (Section \ref{subsection:scalabilitystdudy}).
+Finally, Section \ref{subsec:efficiency_analysis} analyzes runtime and memory efficiency to demonstrate the practical viability of our system.